dataloop-ai/dtlpy-documentation/onboarding/part_00_introduction.md

 ## Introduction

 Welcome to the Dataloop onboarding!
-It incorporates all our documentation sources in a structured way to make sure you are familiar with all basics to get started with the platform.
+This guide combines all our documentation sources in a structured way to make sure you are familiar with the necessary foundation to get started on our platform.

 [Glossary]()